 - grown your circle of friends and support network

 You will be able to live more independently or have transitioned to supported living, a home sharing scheme, or a personalised assisted living scheme.

 Throughout the programme we will support you with your maths and English learning and help you achieve accreditation if you need it.
 You will also have the opportunity to complete an employability qualification at your level.

-Technology plays a big part in your life at college, our Digital School team will encourage you to use assistive technology enabling you to be more independent, improve your communication skills and potential in the workplace.
+Technology plays a big part in your life at college, we will encourage you to use assistive technology enabling you to be more independent, improve your communication skills and potential in the workplace.
 We want you to flourish in all aspects of your life and learning and prepare you for a digital world after college.